commonknowledge/contracts/src/standard-28days.md

 2. ### Definitions

     Work
-    :   The Work is a specific set of activities (carried out by Go Free Range for a fee) with a tangible outcome.
+    :   The Work is a specific set of activities (carried out by Common Knowledge for a fee) with a tangible outcome.

     Feedback Period